Crosley Record Player Not Spinning? Here Are Solutions

 Solution:

-Remove the aux cable from the aux jack and you are done.
-That’s it.
+Remove the aux cable from the aux jack, and you’re done.

 crosley auto stop switch

-The auto-stop switch stops the platter from spinning when the stylus reaches the end of your vinyl record which not only saves the stylus from damage but also saves the records.
+The auto-stop switch stops the platter from spinning when the stylus reaches the end of the vinyl record, which not only saves the stylus from damage but also saves the records.

-Although, it is doing its work i.e. not letting the platter spin when the record is fully played but it can also cause the platter to not spin on new records.
+Although it is doing its job, i.e., not spinning the platter when the record is finished, it can also cause the platter not to spin on new records.

 Solution: